Tony Hawk's Pro Skater: Development

-The game's engine is a modified version of that of Neversoft's previous title Apocalypse, and the game's prototype used Bruce Willis's character from that game as the placeholder player character.
+The game's engine is a modified version of Neversoft's previous game Apocalypse, and the game's prototype used Bruce Willis's character from that game as the placeholder player character.
 Once the prototype reached a functional and demonstrable state, the Neversoft team realized that they would require a professional skateboarder to aid in the remainder of production.
 At the time, Tony Hawk had been a popular figure within skateboarding for quite some time.
 In September 1998, Activision established contact with Hawk and arranged a meeting between him and Neversoft.
 Hawk was quickly impressed by the design team members' devotion to skateboarding, the controls and engine of their game's early build and agreed to lend his name and involvement to the production.
 Subsequently, Hawk would turn down Activision's offer of a one-time buyout for the permanent use of his name and likeness on the game in favor of a royalty deal in which Hawk would earn a percentage for every copy sold.
 As a result of the series' eventual success, Hawk would earn ten times Activision's initial offer within two years.
-On January 14, 1999, Activision publicly announced their agreement with Hawk to include him in the game.
+By January 1999, Activision publicly announced their agreement with Hawk to include him in the game.
 Activision senior vice president Mitch Lasky, in an interview with GameSpot, stated that the character was meant "to reflect Tony's signature style – an intense mix of acrobatics and hard-core technical skating".
 Hawk remarked that "[he had] always wanted to help create a video game that represented the reality and excitement of professional skateboarding".